PythonCHB/ProgrammingInPython/_sources/modules/Testing_advanced.rst.txt

    http://docs.python.org/3/library/unittest.html

--  pytest, a test runner, and also an alternative to unittest, which you should be pretty familiar with now
+-  pytest, a test runner (it can run unittest ``TestCase``, and is also an alternative to unittest.

    http://pytest.org/latest/